dhc-barnard/tutorials/WordPress Basics.md

 # WordPress Basics
 *created by Ana Lam*

-A video version of this guide is available on the DHC's [Vimeo](https://vimeo.com/478548461).
+You can also watch the [video version](https://vimeo.com/478548461) of this guide.

 ## Introduction to the tool